Would-be billionaires, or even millionaires, ought to study the contrarian business and investing practices of Carlos Slim, the world’s richest man.

 In 2002, the election of socialist Lulu da Silva created panic in Brazil’s stockmarket.
 In stepped Carlos Slim to swallow up several substantial telecoms operations.
 Ten years on, Brazil’s economy is the sixth largest in the world and its telecoms companies are booming.

-Earlier this year Slim was at it again, this time in economically-ravaged Europe.
-Despite a defensive struggle, Slim raised his stake in Dutch telecoms company KPN from 5 per cent to 28 per cent.
+This month Slim was at it again, this time in economically-ravaged Europe.
+His stake in Dutch telecoms company KPN looks set to be raised from 5 per cent to 28 per cent.
 And there are many other European companies in his sights, as the 72 year-old is not afraid to look to the future, almost in a third dimension.
 Not only has he got the balls when many other investors squirm away, he is also exceedingly financially astute.
 He will read an entire balance sheet as easily as an average Joe might scan the Sunday sports pages.

 More than anything, Slim loves a bargain.
 It comes down to this: Carlos Slim has made his fortune buying struggling companies in hard times.